jasontthai/tinyalias/README.md

-# url-shortener
+# tinyalias

-A url shortener Go app, which can easily be deployed to Heroku.
+A url shortener Go app, which can easily be deployed to Heroku/Dokku/Flynn.

 Powers [https://tinyalias.com](https://tinyalias.com)